elshaw82/100daysofcode/README.md

 **Today's Progress**: To celebrate reaching the halfway point of my journey, I've created a little "push for confetti" animation.
 Took me a bit of time to figure out that I needed to loop over each div to add the new class.
 Google is my friend!

-**Thoughts**: I feel like celebrating having thought of an idea using JavaScript and completed it!
+**Thoughts**: I feel like celebrating having thought of an idea using JavaScript and seeing it throught to completion!

+**Link(s) to work*

+## Day 52: June 15, 2020

+**Today's Progress**: Created a custom HTML 5 video player.
+If I had done this particular project a few days ago it would have saved me a bit of heartache when trying to create the confetti project!
+I'm getting so much faster at coding along and I anticipating what to do next.

+**Thoughts**: Listened to a Code Newbie podcast today which talked about the importance of learning Vanilla JavaScript before looking into any frameworks.
+Really happy I chose to learn the fundamentals first!

 **Link(s) to work*